renanmb/VESC/README.md

+# How to get VESC working with ROS

 originally from: https://github.com/mrsd16teamd/loco_car/wiki/VESC

-How to get VESC working with ROS

-ROS drivers for the VESC are provided by the MIT RACECAR team.
+ROS drivers for the VESC are provided by the MIT RACECAR team:

 https://github.com/mit-racecar/vesc